mbpw/mmns-cv3d/assignment1/README.md

 .

 ___
-Of course you can also use each module (visualizing, outlier removal, downsampling, registration, mesh generating) separately in *.py* scripts (without GUI).
+Of course, you can also use each module (visualizing, outlier removal, downsampling, registration, mesh generating) separately in *.py* scripts (without GUI).
 Example code is provided in
 ___test.py___.

 # License

-Following code is distributed under the MIT license (see: [LICENSE.md](LICENSE.md)).
+The code is distributed under the MIT license (see: [LICENSE.md](LICENSE.md)).

 &copy; Mateusz Białek 2021